awsdocs/aws-codebuild-user-guide/doc_source/vpc-support.md

 ## Best practices for VPCs<a name="best-practices-for-vpcs"></a>

 Use this checklist when you set up a VPC to work with CodeBuild\.
-+ Set up your VPC with public and private subnets and a NAT gateway\.
++ Set up your VPC with public and private subnets, and a NAT gateway\.
+The NAT gateway must reside in a public subnet\.
 For more information, see [VPC with public and private subnets \(NAT\)](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenario2.html) in the *Amazon VPC User Guide*\.
 **Important**
 You need a NAT gateway or NAT instance to use CodeBuild with your VPC so that CodeBuild can reach public endpoints \(for example, to run CLI commands when running builds\)\.
 You cannot use the internet gateway instead of a NAT gateway or a NAT instance because CodeBuild does not support assigning Elastic IP addresses to the network interfaces that it creates, and auto\-assigning a public IP address is not supported by Amazon EC2 for any network interfaces created outside of Amazon EC2 instance launches\.
 + Include multiple Availability Zones with your VPC\.